PGCE Secondary Mathematics

 - having individual tutorials

-The PGCE Secondary Mathematics programme is all about helping you discover the kind of teacher you want to be and your style of teaching.
+The PGCE Secondary Mathematics programme is all about helping you find your style of teaching and being the kind of teacher you want to be.

 Climate and sustainability education

 Across all of our ITT programmes at the Institute of Education, you will learn about:

 - what is happening to our climate, how to help children learn about climate and sustainability in an age-appropriate and accessible way, and how to develop your own positioning as a teacher

 - climate justice, the impact of current and future changes to our environment and climate on ourselves and others and implications for teachers